colinyjchung/jinnzhong/content/posts/2024-W17-EOW-report.md

 ## EOW Time Tracking

-In this section, I tracki daily actions (axn) and emotions (emo), aiming for just 30 minutes of fiction work a day.
+In this section, I track daily actions (axn) and emotions (emo), aiming for just 30 minutes of fiction work a day.
 If time permits, more is done.
 AXN emoji legend in footnote[^2].

 | day | axn | emo | ntes |
 | :--- | :---: | :---: | :--- |